 Peter Collins was the British racing driver and one of the stars of early Formula 1 but he was also very successful in many other racing disciplines.

-Beginning of the racing career
+Beginning of the Racing Career

-Before he made a debut in the World Drivers Championship, Collins raced in many events with a considerable success.
+Before he made a debut in the World Drivers Championship, Collins raced in many events with considerable success.
 In 1950, he finished 2nd in the Goodwood International Trophy and was 3rd in Royal Meeting Grand Prix d’ Europe, while in 1951 Peter finished 3rd in the British Formula 3 Championship, driving a Cooper-Norton.

-In 1952, Collins debuted in the Formula 1.
+In 1952, Collins debuted in Formula 1.
 As a driver of HW Motors, he managed to finish only one out of five races he entered and took the 6th place in the French Grand Prix at Rouen.
-He also finished 2nd in the non-championship Sable Grand-Prix but the highlight of the year definitely was a victory in the endurance race 9 Hours of Goodwood when he was behind the wheel of Aston Martin DB3.
+He also finished 2nd in the non-championship Sable Grand-Prix but the highlight of the year was a victory in the endurance race 9 Hours of Goodwood when he was behind the wheel of Aston Martin DB3.

 The following year was pretty the same.
 Collins finished 2nd at Goodwood but he triumphed at RAC Tourist Trophy race at Dundrod Circuit in Northern Ireland.
 He also continued to compete in Formula 1 but the results still weren’t at the highest level.
 However, he finished 3rd in the non-championship Eifelrennen race, while in the championship his best result was the 8th place in the Dutch Grand Prix.

-Peter Collins prepares for the success
+Peter Collins Prepares for Success

 Collins left HW Motors at the end of 1953 and joined Tony Vandervell’s team, to drive a powerful Vanwall car.
 Unfortunately, he appeared in only two F1 events that year.
 After retiring from the British Grand Prix, Peter finished 7th in the Italian Grand Prix at Monza which was below the expectations.